-Most Every Wednesday (Beginners Mind)
+Most Every Wednesday (Beginner’s Mind)

 Divine Homes: Metta and More

+w/ Paul Cheevers or Guest .:.
+Metta (Loving Friendliness) can be strengthened through formal and daily life practices.
+We learn patience and steadiness of heart to nurture goodwill.
+Metta practice can allow us to experience a softening of our hearts which opens our experience of daily life to tenderness, warmth and love.
 The Buddha taught systematic, integrated practices that shift the heart out of separation and contraction into a more grounded connection with all beings.
 These practices cultivate four lovely, precious and powerful qualities of being.
 The four qualities of Love (Metta), Compassion (Karuna), Appreciative Joy (Mudita) and Equanimity (Upekkha) are practiced and nurtured in this class as our Divine Homes.
+Whether you are a beginner or an experienced meditator, come join us.
+Each class includes guided Metta meditation and Q&A. Please donate at the door.

-Eight Days a Week
+Eight Days A Week

-This beginners oriented class meets on two consecutive Wednesdays however these classes are designed to bookend and introduce ways of exploring and practicing how to recognize and develop a mindful, heartfelt awareness of the joy available throughout each of our days of living, running and hangin’ around on this great blue marble of earth.
-We will learn how to practice mindfulness, formally in a chair or upon a cushion be it on the floor or in a car.
+This beginner’s-oriented class meets on two consecutive Wednesdays however these classes are designed to bookend and introduce ways of exploring and practicing how to recognize and develop a mindful, heartfelt awareness of the joy available throughout each of our days of living, running and hangin’ around on this great blue marble of earth.
+We will learn how to practice mindfulness, formally in a chair or upon a cushion, be it on the floor or in a car.
 Practicing formally everyday, a little bit, naturally leads to a growth and development of wakeful living — like, eight days a week.

 LGBTQ Meditation